raganwald/raganwald.github.com/_posts/2015-12-23-super-considered-hmmmful.md

 In essence, the "final-by-default" tribe believe that methods *can* override each other, but that it should be rare, not common.
 We can think of them as the paranoid fringe of the virtual-by-default tribe.

+The "virtual-by-default" tribe turn around and ask, "if you can't override, what makes you think you have polymorphism?"
+Of course, you can have two different subclasses each implement the same method without one overriding the other.
+And with "dynamic" languages and duck typing, you can have completely different classes implement the same "interface" without any overriding whatsoever.
+Or you can do all kinds of monkeying about with private methods but always expose the same public behaviour.

+In the end, the "final-by-default" people are just as OO as the "virtual-by-default" people, but they spend a lot more time trying to keep their inheritance hierarchies "clean."

 ### what's up with final-by-default

 Overriding methods is often taught as a central plank of OOP.
 So why would there by a hardy band of dissenters?